Guidance

 For most firms, it is enough to implement controls to successfully identify designated persons in order to avoid unwittingly providing them with prohibited services.

 Despite their status, designated persons might still have legitimate need of legal services.
-In order to be paid to provide services to a designated person under the financial sanctions regime, you have to make use of a general licence or apply for and be granted a licence to do so by OFSI.
-OFSI can only grant a licence where there are grounds to do so.
+In most circumstances, in order to be paid to provide services to a designated person under the financial sanctions regime, you have to make use of a general licence or apply for and be granted a licence to do so.
+A licence will only be granted where there are grounds to do so.
 These grounds can be found in the legislative instrument for the relevant sanctions and you should check these before making an application.

 Licensable activities might include payment of reasonable fees for legal advice (and expenses), payment of bank charges and other reasonable fees for maintaining frozen funds, and the satisfaction of court judgments or contractual obligations arising prior to designation.
 Monies may also be made available for living expenses or medical expenses under licence.